anacarolsoares16/agent-template-finance/README.md

 # Agent template finance v 1.0 (ES)

-At eva you can use ready to use bot template and just adjust the bot's messages to your needs.
+At eva you can use ready to use agent template and just adjust the bot's messages to your needs.

 ## Requirements
-- eva bot
+- eva
 - Has eva 3.4 version

 ## About Agent template